Scientific advances in flight, medicine and technology generally follow a revolution/evolution model.

 Much like the early pioneers of data storage, the Wright Brothers were looking to solve a problem.
 As air travel matured, airplanes, blimps and helicopters improved in versatility, efficiency and safety.
 But, ultimately, the field of contenders consolidated and many of the pioneers lost out - much like what has happened in the enterprise storage industry.

-Like the evolution of modern flight, enterprise data storage has recently undergone a heightened pace of innovation and the current crop of flash vendors have, since 2008, completely changed the economics, performance, scaling, reliability and management of storage in the datacentre.
+Like the evolution of modern flight, enterprise data storage has recently undergone a heightened pace of innovation and the current crop of flash vendors have, since 2008, completely changed the economics, performance, scaling, reliability and management of storage in the data center.

 In aviation, today's advanced corporations, such as Boeing and Airbus, similarly competed by appealing to those who need greater flight: